iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 - [Operating model comparison](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/operating-model/compare#operating-model-comparison)

-## Solution accelerators: a gastronomic analogy
+## Solution accelerators

-Navigating the world of solution accelerators is like choosing a dining experience:
+Let's use a gastronomic analogy for navigating the world of solution accelerators.

 - **Public Code Repositories**: Comparable to frozen pizzas.
 They're readily available and probably can feed you without damaging your health, but with the right culinary skills, you can make something more interesting based on them by adding the ingredients you like.
 - **Proprietary Quickstart Accelerators**: Offered by IT integrators, are like the fast-food chains of the IT world.
 In McDonald's, you get predictable quality, but very little choice and customization possible.